 Hanna graduated from the University of Kent in 1984 after which she joined British Airways where she was fortunate to spend much of the next decade travelling worldwide.

-In 1995 she took on the role of Business Development Director at New Hall Hospital, Salisbury subsequently transferring to the Berkshire Independent Hospital, both hospitals being in the Capio Group.
-This was the beginning of a long association in health care.
+In 1995 she took on the role of Business Development Director at New Hall Hospital, Salisbury before transferring to the Berkshire Independent Hospital, both of which being in the Capio Group.
+This was the beginning of a long association in healthcare.

 Real Creative Group was subsequently bought out by ScreenFX when Hanna was appointed Managing Director of a new operating division; HealthFX.

-In 2006, she led a management buy-out and founded Electronic Health Media (EHM), a screen messaging system in real time, showcased in NHS hospital and GP surgery waiting areas.
-Subsequently EHM was bought by Lord Sugar when Hanna became Managing Director of Amscreen Healthcare.
+In 2006, she led a management buy-out and founded Electronic Health Media (EHM), a screen-messaging system in real-time, showcased in NHS hospital and GP surgery waiting areas.
+EHM was later bought by Lord Sugar when Hanna became Managing Director of Amscreen Healthcare.

 Hanna says: “We’re tremendously lucky to be supported by the people of the Midlands, year in, year out.
 Without their donations, volunteering support and fundraising efforts, we simply wouldn’t be able to operate our lifesaving service.